The Troublemaker (1964 film)

-The Troublemaker is a film directed by Theodore J. Flicker and starring Tom Aldredge and Joan Darling.
+The Troublemaker is a 1964 American comedy film directed by Theodore J. Flicker and starring Tom Aldredge and Joan Darling.
 It premiered at the Beekman Theater in New York City on June 22, 1964.
 Flicker co-wrote the script with Buck Henry; both men appear as actors in the film.
 The humor was based on The Premise, a Greenwich Village-based comedy troupe Flicker created that he and Henry both participated in.

 Plot

 Jack Armstrong (Tom Aldredge) gives up his career as a chicken farmer to open a coffee shop in Greenwich Village.
 Lawyer T. R. Kingston (Buck Henry) assists Jack in his endeavor, which becomes paying protection money to Sal Kelley (James Frawley) and other city officials.
 Soon, Jack and T.R. find themselves in a bit too deep, and are being chased down by the officials.
 Jack’s girlfriend Denver (Joan Darling) joins the mix, and the trio gets into all sorts of chaos.